open-component-model/MPAS/docs/concepts/deployment-target.md

 The `Target` Custom Resource specify the `type` of target and contain a reference to a secret that provides access credentials for the target.
 When creating a `Target` is imperative that the correct kind of access credentials are present in the secret.

-When the `Product` controller is generating the OCM pipeline for a given `ProductDeployment`, it will fetch the target's specified in the `spec.targetRefs` field of the `ProductDeployment`.
+When the `Product` controller is generating the product deployment pipeline for a given `ProductDeployment`, it will fetch the target's specified in the `spec.targetRefs` field of the `ProductDeployment`.
 Depending on the type of target, the `Product` controller will generate an appropriate Kubernetes object.

 For a `Target` with type `kubernetes`, the `Product` controller will generate a Flux `Kustomization` and configure the `spec.kubeConfig` field to point at the `Target`'s `spec.access` secret.
 Flux will then deploy the end-result of the `ProductDeployment` pipeline to the target cluster.